cn0047/stash/ed/t/architecture.md

 * Availability - ability to access cluster even if node goes down (can read & write data).
 * Partition tolerance - cluster continues to function even if communication break between 2 nodes (network partitioning).

-CAP means: network partition happens - you have to make decision tolerate failure or not, so you may have consistent system or available, but not both.
+CAP means: when network partition happens - you have to make decision tolerate failure or not, so you may have consistent system or available, but not both.